Business transformation – not the same old story!

 Is there an opportunity for change in the company?

-As important – and too often ignored – is the question of the company’s ability to change in general (cf. Meyer, Nordantech).
+An important — and too frequently ignored — question about the company’s ability to change in general (cf. Meyer, Nordantech).

 In other words, do the existing corporate structures offer fruitful foundations for transformation?
 Or are the systems too outdated or worn out for there to be profound changes?

-To answer these essential questions, you should consider the following guiding questions:
+To answer these essential questions, consider the following guiding questions:

 - Is the financial cost of the endeavours more important than the benefits change will bring?